Wreck-X/Poke-Search/README.md

 Poké-Search: Professor Oak's ultimate Pokémon research app for trainers worldwide!

 Professor Oak has provided all the information you'll need to rebuild his app.
+He's also been thoughtful enough to capture a recording of what the app looked like before the accident.
 Complete all the three stages he's mentioned to complete this task successfully.

 ###  Stage 1 :-
     - Fetch the data from from the API.